F1PFC/TTN_GPS_Tracker/Readme.md

 start from zero and the packets\\payloads will not now be rejected.
 This is OK when testing a node, but do not leave it permanently set.

-You have completed your node configuration.
-You can now carry out a test of the TTN\_GPS\_Tracker node.

 ##Create a Cayenne Account